TumCucTom/u3core/code/frontend/README.md

 - This section of the project contains two main directories:
   - Web-app: the actual web app, holding pages and all information that may be displayed to users
-  - Web-server: hosts the web app and handles integration with the back end, including RESTful calls
+    - hosted by web server

 ## Web App
 - Login page: Has elements for registering and logging in (login for generic user and admin)